-Generally, a national park covers a large area.
-It contains a variety of resources and encompasses sufficient land or water to ensure adequate protection of the resources.
+Generally, a national park contains a variety of resources and encompasses large land or water areas to help provide adequate protection of the resources.

 A national monument is intended to preserve at least one nationally significant resource.
 It is usually smaller than a national park and lacks its diversity of attractions.